You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 I have invested my time in learning about buying the properties with minimum down payment, getting decent tenants, maintenance tricks, and how to handle all kinds of tenants.
 I am going to share my experience in the coming articles.

 - Do everything possible to make your adult children economically self-sufficient.

-I don’t have to explain it in details.
+I don’t have to explain it in detail.
 It is self-explanatory.
-If you don’t want to be the slave of your children who suck your money away over and over, educate them properly.
-Let them earn enough on their own, so, you will be able to concentrate on building the wealth for yourself and your spouse.
+If you don’t want to be the slave of your children who suck your money away over and over, educates them properly.
+Let them earn enough on their own, so, you will be able to concentrate on building wealth for yourself and your spouse.

 It has been proven overwhelmingly that economically successful people make the right choices and develop habits that create and build wealth.

 Beyond following the above rules, these habits include integrity, optimism, ambition, persistence, flexibility, and prudence.

 So, why not every man is a millionaire?
 The rules and habits to follow are for ANY person.
 So, what is wrong with this picture?

 In most cases, people either failed to develop the skills to earn a higher income or were reluctant to live beneath their means.